SamihaShahid/NEIVA/Docs/README.md

 ## Getting Started

 The main branch contains the most recent files.
-The NEIVA_UserGuide has documented the overall database structure, codes and tools.
+The NEIVA_UserGuide has documented the overall database structure, codes, and tools.
 The users are recommended to visit this document.
 A user will need some familiarity with python to use the codes and tools.
-At minimum, users are encouraged to be familair with Pandas, NumPy libraries, the bsic syntax of a function, loop and different variable classes such as lists, strings.
+At minimum, users are encouraged to be familiar with Pandas, NumPy libraries, the basic syntax of a function, loop and different variable classes such as lists, strings.

 ## Biomass burning emissions papers